 So I started researching.
 Reading more.
 Diving into the history and reports from independent agencies of my favorite brands.
 Learning about how garment production works, how workers are treated.
 And the difference between what is on paper and what actually goes down.
 I read about a pregnant woman in the textile industry, forced to work a shift so long (22 hours!) that she miscarried.
 The atrocities of child labor, working hard shifts, standing, and punished severely if they slowed down.
 Systemic rape in garment factories.
 I read about rivers poisoned by factory runoff, leading to farms and agriculture failing and whole villages of people getting very, very sick.
 Buildings with safety upkeep so bad that they’ve collapsed, killing and maiming hundreds or more.
 Advocates for the rights of garment workers threatened and imprisoned.

-I’d cared about the least of these my whole life.
+I’d cared about those who are suffering my whole life.
 Or so I thought.
 Sponsoring a child, making donations, volunteer work, and then, full-time missions among children at risk.
-Literally giving my life, in the best way I knew how, to love the least of these.
+Literally giving my life, in the best way I knew how, to love those Jesus tells us to care for.

 I was devastated by what I hadn’t known before.
 Broken.
 And worse, complicit.